xuesoso/SOSODE/README.md

 Configuration
 -------------
-We can easily link up your existing vimrc configuration to neovim.
+**Optional:** If you installed neovim, we can easily link up your existing vimrc configuration.
 Just copy my nvim configuration files over.
 You can paste and execute the following line in terminal.

 ```bash
 cp -r .config/* ~/.config
 ```

 I modified jupyter console to suppress image output when using the inline magic in jupyter console, that way the images don't clump up your whole screen.
-Include this in your jupyter folder.
 We also need to enable remote input to be fed into jupyter-qtconsole.
+Run the following bash script in terminal to include to make the relevant changes in jupyter folder.

 ```bash
 mkdir -p ~/.jupyter && cp -r .jupyter/* ~/.jupyter/